JesperWeble/portfolio/README.md

-# portfolio
-My portfolio of programming projects and practices.

-This is the raw code of the various programs that I write as I slowly work my way through the ropes of programming.
+My portfolio of various programs that I have written as I try to learn how to program using various different languages.

+Each branch represents the various languages.